pfrcks/machine-learning/Deep Learning.md

 #### Activation Functions

 * Sigmoid : Saturate or kill gradients
-	* this (local) gradient will be multiplied to the gradient of this gate's output for the whole objective.
+	* this (S)(1-S) where S is the sigmoid func (local) gradient will be multiplied to the gradient of this gate's output for the whole objective.
 Therefore, if the local gradient is very small, it will effectively “kill” the gradient and almost no signal will flow through the neuron to its weights and recursively to its data.
 Additionally, one must pay extra caution when initializing the weights of sigmoid neurons to prevent saturation.
 For example, if the initial weights are too large then most neurons would become saturated and the network will barely learn.
 	* Sigmoid outputs are not zero-centered.
 This is undesirable since neurons in later layers of processing in a Neural Network (more on this soon) would be receiving data that is not zero-centered.
 This has implications on the dynamics during gradient descent, because if the data coming into a neuron is always positive (e.g., x>0 element wise in f=w^Tx+b), then the gradient on the weights w will during back-propagation become either all be positive, or all negative (depending on the gradient of the whole expression f).
 This could introduce undesirable zig-zagging dynamics in the gradient updates for the weights.
 However, notice that once these gradients are added up across a batch of data the final update for the weights can have variable signs, somewhat mitigating this issue.
 Therefore, this is an inconvenience but it has less severe consequences compared to the saturated activation problem above.

 * tanh : saturates but is zero centered